Get a free, no obligation personal loan quote with rates as low as 9.99%

 Step 2.
 Have Your Home Appraised

-Hire a professional appraiser to accurately estimate the value of your home.
-This value will help you determine the most you can borrow against the equity in your home.
+A professional appraiser will accurately estimate the value of your home.
+This figure will help you determine the maximum amount you can borrow against the equity in your home.

 Once you receive the funds from your loan, you’ll need to start making payments to repay the funds.
 In the meantime, you’ll continue making payments on your first mortgage.
 Consider creating a workable budget to ensure you can keep up with additional loan payments.